mesfint/100-days-of-code/log.md

 ### R1D1 - 8/9/19
-Today I reading DOMenlightment [ http://domenlightenment.com/] to refresh my DOM manipulation skills, sofar I like it its so detailed.
+Today I am reading [ DOMenlightment ] (http://domenlightenment.com/) to refresh my DOM manipulation skills, sofar I like it its so detailed.